 "Can't You See" was written by Toy Caldwell of The Marshall Tucker Band.
 Musically, it is a cross between country rock and Southern rock.
 The song was included on their 1973 debut album, The Marshall Tucker Band.
 It was released as the album's first single.
 The original recording is noted for Jerry Eubanks' flute introduction and ending.

 Black Stone Cherry is a rock band, formed in 2001 in Edmonton, Kentucky.
 They covered "Can't You See" on their third album, Between the Devil & The Deep Blue Sea, released on May 27, 2011.

 "Rocky Mountain Way" was originally released on the 1973 album, The Smoker You Drink, the Player You Get, by Joe Walsh and his band Barnstorm.
 Band members Walsh, Rocke Grace, Kenny Passarelli, and Joe Vitale are all credited with the writing.

 Godsmack is a rock band from Lawrence, Massachusetts, formed in 1995.
 "Rocky Mountain Way" is included as a bonus track on their 2012 album Live & Inspired.

-I hope you can appreciate some of these new takes on old songs.
+I hope you boomers can appreciate some of these new takes on old songs.
+I also hope the younger crowd appreciates the original versions.
 I'm sure not every one of them will resonate with every person.
 Still, I'm happy to see these great songs being passed along to the next generation.

 What do you think?
 Which ones did you like and which ones did you hate?